 Since we were travelling with the gang, we had to consider everybody’s availability, and so we were left with driving on a Thursday night, after office hours.
 We carpooled with our mom and dad while the others carpooled on my brother’s car.
 We hit the road at around 9pm and arrived in Bolinao at 2am.
 We just all crashed after that.

 The following day was brighter, and we all readied ourselves and the kids to go to the beach.
-While on the road, we stopped to see the beautiful Enchanted Cave–my first cave actually.
-It was dimly lighted inside but you could see how clean and fresh the water looked and tasted (yes!
+While on the road, we stopped to see the beautiful Enchanted Cave.
+Although dimly lit, you could see how clean and fresh the water looked and tasted (yes!
 We drank some!).
 The caretaker said that its waters were actually cleaner than the purified water we buy on malls, and I believed him.
 We dipped and played for a while (water’s cold by the way) and then went on.
-I remember there was a minimal entrance fee to this sight (around Php 80.00 – 100.00 I think) so you may want to remember that if you are planning to go.
+I remember there was a minimal entrance fee to this sight (around Php 80.00 – 100.00 I think) so you may want to remember that in case you are planning to go.

 I like seeing and taking pictures of tree branches and this one just caught me.
 It’s one of the tall trees surrounding the Enchanted Cave.
 Beautiful, isn’t it? <3